-Babies are capable of their first smile only when they are a month old.
+Babies are capable of their first real smile only when they are about six weeks old.
 You can try to engage him with funny voices and faces to see if they are ready.
 If you are unsure about the smile, then you can repeat the gag if required.

 According to research conducted by the University of Helsinki, babies recognize the music they hear in the womb for up to four months after the birth.
 In fact, the song that you used to hear during the pregnancy may even soothe his crankiness.

-An Israeli University found that when a mother and a newborn looked into each other eyes, their heart rate coordinates in seconds.
+An Israeli University found that when a mother and a newborn looked into each other’s eyes, their heart rate coordinated in seconds.
 A baby’s heart beats around 180 times per minute at birth.
 It drops to 140 within a few hours.
 The number drops to 115 beats per minute when they are one-year-old.
 By adulthood, the resting heart rate is 70 to 80 beats per minute.

-Babies have three times more taste buds as adults, 10,000 to be precise.
-The taste bud of the babies shows up on the third trimester, not just on the tongue, but also on the back, roof and sides of the mouth.
-That is why it is suggested for pregnant mothers to try out different types of foods on the third trimester.
-These taste buds disappear as the babies grow.
+Babies have more taste buds as compared to adults.
+The taste bud of the babies shows up in the third trimester, not just on the tongue, but also on the back, roof and sides of the mouth.
+That is why it is suggested for pregnant mothers to try out different types of foods in the third trimester.
+These taste buds decrease in number with age.